SKCro/WebTV-HD/README.md

 If you prefer (or are stuck with) with a command line interface, you can run `git clone https://github.com/SKCro/WebTV-HD.git`, and copy all the resources over by entering the WebTV-HD directory, and running `cp -r ./* <your location>`.

-If you want to make your own website out of it, check out [the Wiki page](https://github.com/SKCro/WebTV-HD/wiki/Making-your-own-webpage) on that.
+If you want to make your own website out of it, check out [the wiki page](https://github.com/SKCro/WebTV-HD/wiki/Making-your-own-webpage) on that.

 The wiki also has some other useful info, so make sure to [check it out](https://github.com/SKCro/WebTV-HD/wiki/).